-“100% Valposchiavo” is a collaborative project between agriculture, local trade and tourism with the aim to build and strengthen locally closed value chains – from the production through transformation to consumption.
+“100% Valposchiavo” is a collaborative project between agriculture, local trade and tourism to build and strengthen locally closed value chains – from the production through transformation to consumption.

 The main objectives are to increase the local added value generated through tourism and to distribute this added value to other economic sectors of the valley.

-In this way tourism can contribute to a sustainable economic development of the region and can play an important role to preserve (and increase) local workplaces, as well as to maintain know-how and tradition.
+In this way, tourism can contribute to the sustainable economic development of the region and can play an important role to preserve (and increase) local workplaces, as well as to maintain know-how and tradition.

 Looking back over the 5 years of existence of 100% Valposchiavo – would you say that the purpose of the initiative has been reached – mission accomplished?
 Which objectives still to be reached?

 “100% Valposchiavo” is a very ambitious project and even if we have been working on it for five years now and can see positive results, the mission is by far not accomplished yet.
 For instance, the collaboration between producers and gastronomy has to become much closer.
 The chefs have to adapt their menus much more to the different seasonal offers and they have to become more resourceful in the use of local raw materials (meat, in particular, is a very difficult topic).